Case studies tagged with Recreation

 Aarhus – A City Perspective (REGREEN Urban Living Lab) - Denmark

-In the scope of the REGREEN project, the Aarhus Municipality aims to promote urban liveability, by systematically enhancing and restoring ecosystem services and biodiversity as the basis for Nature-based solutions (NBS):
+In the scope of the REGREEN project, the Aarhus Municipality aims to promote urban liveability, by systematically enhancing and restoring ecosystem services and biodiversity as the basis for Nature-based solutions (NbS):

 In this regard, Aarhus aims to improve water quality, water flow management and carbon sequestration